 For trust to be well-placed, distrust must be valued as highly as trust.
 But in personal, professional and social life we must also take care to ensure that it is possible for untrusted parties to become appropriately trusted.
 Due to distrust's quasi-perceptual nature, this can be incredibly difficult.
 Instead, from the perspective of scepticism, all evidence about another individual or organisation can seem to support distrust.

 Remaining open to those we distrust is further complicated by the reality of hard feelings.
 When one is the direct victim of a betrayal, strong anger and resentment is normal.
-And when we hear about an act of betrayal done against someone else, or when we read about an alleged scandal, indignation can also rush in.
+And when we hear about an act of betrayal committed against someone else, or when we read about an alleged scandal, indignation can also rush in.
 Such feelings can stop us from being willing to even consider evidence suggestive of reform on the part of the guilty party.
 Caught in bitterness, it is tempting to sacrifice the truth because it feels, at least in the moment, more satisfying to have our distrust confirmed.

 In the wake of violated trust, anger, resentment and indignation are appropriate.
 And bitterness is understandable.
 But they can fuel the spread of distrust, inhibiting the pursuit of truth and blocking what could be well-placed trust.